Bury v Charlton Athletic EFL Sky Bet League 1 6/08/2016. Jacob Mellis, 26

 MTFCMusings wrote:Are we sure Steve Evans has watched Mellis play?
 He doesn't look very left footed to me from the videos above.

 Return to Stagsnet Main Discussion Forum

-Users browsing this forum: Bing [Bot], Norman and 6 guests
+Users browsing this forum: Bing [Bot], SINA STAG, west country stag and 9 guests